Affiliate links on Android Authority may earn us a commission. Learn more.

-Setting up a Gmail account is very easy and it’s worth having at least one.
-Not only is it free but you can use it to sign into and personalize every service belonging to Google (of which there are many.)
+Setting up a Gmail account is very easy, and it’s worth having at least one.
+Not only is it free, but you can use it to sign into and personalize every service belonging to Google (of which there are many.)
 Setting up an account only takes a few minutes, you don’t necessarily need a phone number, and there’s no limit to the number of Google accounts you can have.
-In case you’re confused, a Google account and a Gmail account are one and the same thing.
-Here’s how to set up an account.
+In case you’re confused, your Google account and Gmail account are one and the same.
+Here’s how to set up a Gmail account.

 To set up a Gmail account, go to https://mail.google.com in your browser, or open the Gmail app on your phone.
 Click Create an account and follow the on-screen prompts.

 JUMP TO KEY SECTIONS